Financial-Times/origami/README.md

 This module provides a decoupled events-based mechanism for modules to report errors and an API for products to report client-side errors.

+## Usage

+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-errors`.

 ## Important note
 o-errors has an event driven API so it can be used without tightly coupling any application to using sentry & raven (which is a fairly large js library).
 When using o-errors within a component, prefer to use the event driven API over its methods.
 This leaves the decision about whether to include the library up to the application that consumes your component.